Always wanted to view a stylus running through the grooves of a vinyl record under an electron microscope? Yeah, you have. And now you can.

 Ben Krasnow, a hardware engineer at Google X, has taken to the internet to share an animation of a phonograph needle running through the grooves of an LP under an electron microscope.

-Although very interesting, the nine-minute duration of the video can get pretty technical, with Krasnow going into heavy detail of how he made the animation.
+Although very interesting, the nine-minute duration of the video can get pretty technical, with Krasnow going into heavy detail about how he made the animation.
 If you want to skip past the science-y stuff and get straight into the action, jump to around the 4:20 mark.
 If you’re into the science stuff, Krasnow’s breakdown is pretty interesting too.

 Krasnow also takes a microscopic look at various other audio formats, including CD-ROMs, early forms of DVD, and more.
 Check out the video below:

 Interest in vinyl has been soaring lately as the medium’s popularity continues to grow.
-In their annual report, Neilsen Music (who gather statistics in the US) ascertained that vinyl record sales climbed 9% in 2017, selling a total 14.3 million units (up from 13.1 million in 2016), which accounted for 14% of all physical album sales.
+In their annual report, Neilsen Music (who gather statistics in the US) ascertained that vinyl record sales climbed 9% in 2017, selling a total of 14.3 million units (up from 13.1 million in 2016), which accounted for 14% of all physical album sales.

 In 2019 that climb only increased, with Nielsen’s updated data showing a new yearly sales high for the 14th year running.
 That year, vinyl sales grew by an additional 14.5% to 18.84 million units total, now representing 16.7% of all album sales.